livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * Key material via Key Manager.
 * Configuration data required for startup ordering.

+These inputs allow the App Manager to satisfy the identifier guarantees in `01-protocol/01-identifiers-and-namespaces.md` and the identity requirements in `01-protocol/05-keys-and-identity.md`.

 ### 10.2 Outputs

 The App Manager provides: